johndmccrory/omeka-s-theme-multilingual/README.md

 ## Dependencies

 The module [Internationalisation](https://github.com/Daniel-KM/Omeka-S-module-Internationalisation) should be installed and configured to enable full functionality.
+If you use non-standard resource template labels, you'll also need [Translations](https://github.com/Daniel-KM/Omeka-S-module-Translations).

 ## License